 Western Australian Youth Orchestras is thrilled to announce the inaugural Carol Day Commission for women composers

-2018 will see WAYO commission a female-identifying, Australian composer to create a new work.
+In 2018 WAYO initiated a commission for a female-identifying, Australian composer to create a new work.
 Read all about our inaugural commission recipient here.
 WAYO is a not for profit registered charity which, since 1974, has been inspiring young people to achieve personal and professional excellence through their passion for music and engagement with their community.
 Reaching annual live audiences in excess of 30,000, WAYO pride ourselves on providing unparalleled orchestral training and performance opportunities for young Western Australians and our audiences.
 The selected composer will be invited to write a ten-minute piece for full symphony orchestra with triple winds, to be premiered by our flagship ensemble (WA Youth Orchestra) in Perth Concert Hall in July 2019.

 Gender imbalance in Australia’s professional music sector continues to be perpetuated by the programming choices of our major symphonic performance organisations.
 WAYO acknowledges this lack of parity, and is working towards correcting this through a focus on equality at a grass roots level.
 This commission has been designed to offer an emerging or established female professional the opportunity to write, rehearse, and perform a large-scale orchestral work in a high-profile performance setting, whilst maintaining creative autonomy over her work.

 About this award

 The piece will be workshopped and conducted by acclaimed Australian conductor, Benjamin Northey, during a week-long intensive from 8 July – 14 July 2019.
 The award will consist of a cash prize of $5000, significant rehearsal time, two performances of the work on 13-14 July 2019 to an expected live audience in excess of 3000, and a live recording of the work.

 This award is open to all female-identifying Australian composers 35 years and under as of the closing date.
 There is no application fee.
 The winning composer will be selected by a panel of industry experts and representatives of the WAYO board.
 Submissions must be made no later than 5pm November 15, 2018 (AWST).
 Applicants will be notified of the result by 26 November, 2018.